ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 # Input value to multiplier for hinges/wings with control surfaces {#InputValueMultiplier}

-Due to a bug, the angle by which hinges/wings/other blocks with the "steering help" setting rotate doesn't scale linearly with the input value.
-This section contains the multipliers used for many input values, found experimentally.
+By default, the angle by which hinges/wings/other blocks with the "steering help" setting rotate doesn't scale linearly with the input value.
+The angle is smaller than what a linear relationship would result in, to improve steering on controller.
+In hinges, this can be adjusted with the steering mode setting, where a "linear" value results in a linear relationship while any other value results in the non-linear relationship.
+This section contains the multipliers used for many input values in the non-linear relationship, found experimentally.
 Some notes about this process:

 - Final angle is the resulting angle of the hinge measured with a max angle of $90$ degrees and an error of $\pm 0.005$ degrees
 - The multiplier was calculated with $\text{multiplier} = \frac{\text{final angle}}{90}$